 - Photo ID and passport will be necessary if you're leaving the U.S.

-What's it Like to Take a Group Tour?
+What It Is Like to Take a Group Tour

-Group tours are a fantastic way to make friends, and I always recommend opting for them if you're a solo traveler.
+Group tours are a fantastic way to make friends, and it can be worthwhile to opt for them if you're a solo traveler.
 The type of people who take group tours are travelers who love to meet people and are open to making new connections.
-I've yet to head out on a group tour, then head home without a Facebook newsfeed full of new faces.
+You may head home with a Facebook newsfeed full of new faces.

-If you need any further information about any of Green Tortoise's tours, you can email firstname.lastname@example.org, visit their website or call the very friendly Green Tortoise gang at 1-800-TORTOISE.
+If you need any further information about any of Green Tortoise's tours, you can visit their website for contact information.